NOAA-EMC/hpc-stack/README.md

 Now all that remains is to build the stack:
 ```
-./build_stack.sh [<configuration>]
+./build_stack.sh -p <prefix> -c <configuration> -y <yaml> -m
 ```
-Here `<configuration>` is the same as in Step 2, namely a reference to the corresponding configuration file in the `config` directory.
-As in Step 2, if this argument is omitted, the default is to use `config/config_custom.sh`.
+Here `<prefix>` and `<configuration>` are the same as in Step 2, namely a reference to the installation prefix and a corresponding configuration file in the `config` directory.
+As in Step 2, if these argument is omitted, the default is to use `$HOME/opt` and `config/config_custom.sh` respectively.  `<yaml>` represents a user configurable yaml file containing a list of packages that need to be built in the stack along with their versions and package options.
+The default value of `<yaml>` is `config/stack_custom.yaml`.
+The `-m` option is required if LMod is used for managing the software stack.

 # Adding a New library/package